ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

+To rotate an array to the right by a certain number of steps, note that this means taking that number of elements from the right and adding them to the left of the array.
+You can do this in-place by determining how many elements must move.
+This value can be found by dividing the number of steps to right move the array by the length of the array and taking the remainder (modulo operation).
+Then simply splice off that number of elements from the back of the array and unshift them to the front.

+{{< code language="javascript" title="[Rotate Array](https://leetcode.com/problems/rotate-array/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
+// typeof nums === "object" (array of numbers)
+// typeof k === "number"

+const rotate = (nums, k) => {
+    k %= nums.length
+    nums.unshift(...nums.splice(-k))
+}

+{{< /code >}}

 # Stacks

 To see if a string containing only `(){}[]` characters closes validly, create a dictionary where closing brackets point to opening brackets, and instantiate a stack.
 Then, iterate over the string, pushing opening brackets to the stack and popping the stack if a closing bracket is found which can close the stack's top item.
 If a closing bracket is found that does not close the stack's top item, or the stack is empty when a closing bracket is found, or the stack still has length when the string is fully iterated, return `false` -- otherwise `true` should be returned.